gt987/gt987.github.io/_posts/2017-10-11-New Neighbors.md

 * which are the most noisy areas in NYC?

 To find an answer to these questions, I have taken a look at the enormous [database](https://opendata.cityofnewyork.us) of calls to the 311.
 The database contains information about the service requests made in NYC since 2010 (roughly 16 millions).
-I need a very limited amount of information for the following exploration.
-If you want to explore more, you can find the my notebook [here](https://github.com/gt987/311-Service-Request)
+I needed a very limited amount of information for the following exploration, but if you want to explore more, you can find the my notebook [here](https://github.com/gt987/311-Service-Request).

 ## Is it too early to call 311?